Attending a meetup can be a little overwhelming, especially if you are new to it or have made the brave decision to go alone.

 Move along!

 Trust me when I say you will have the chance to meet again.
 It’s the name of the game but it shouldn’t be something that holds up others or prevents the event from moving forward.
+And if you don’t get to continue the conversation during the meetup, you can connect via your online account afterwards.

 Have a good conversation starter at the ready